|Volume II, Issue 2 |

 - a declaration of war by the united and outraged wicked nations against the Lord,

 If these are the signs, then America is, in this restricted sense, a post-Christian nation.

 Many Americans are discussing the ills and evils of our society.
 They may not be able to advance sophisticated religio- philosophic arguments, but they can certainly read a thermometer.
 They know that if the patient is running a fever, a low grade infection has set in.

 1. Name the Ten Commandments within 60 seconds.

 2. Name the two places in the Bible where the Ten Commandments are listed.

 Note: The chances are 99 out of 100 that you will fail this test.

-In the midst of these dark thoughts, Psalm 2 provides a great hope, a hope for America and the entire global community.
+In the midst of these dark thoughts, can i over the counter Psalm 2 provides a great hope, a hope for America and the entire global community.
 That hope is that the godly will continue to be restrainers of ungodliness.
 Even if kings and rulers take counsel together against the godly, they will not ultimately succeed in eradicating our influence.
 The Christian Church will not be a “silent majority.”